BjerknesClimateDataCentre/ICOS-Labelling/QC_summary_and_plot/plots_README.md

 ### How to run the script ###
 Before run the script, add the dataset (as exported from QuinCe with the 'ICOS Labelling' format) in the input folder, and edit the settings.json file if needed.
-The settings file is used to specify:
+Two things are needed from the settings file:
-- the name of the raw co2 data column (this header is the same as in the raw data, and therefore different for each station)
+- raw_co2_colname: the name of the raw co2 data column (this header is the same as in the raw data, and therefore different for each station)
-- which plots to create and how (see below)
+- all_plot_settings: which plots to create and how (see below)

-### The plot settings ###
+### All plot settings ###
 The settings file contains a list ("all_plot_settings") of all plots that can be created.
 For each plot there are these settings:
 - make_plot: true or false.
 Determines if plot should be created or not.